-- Two to four additional advocacy educational sessions offered to all P&I registrants.
-These educational sessions will occur throughout the course of the P&I and will cover additional topics to those addressed during ALP
+Four additional advocacy educational sessions offered to all P&I registrants.
+These educational sessions will occur throughout the course of the P&I and will cover additional topics to those addressed during ALP kick-off.

-ALP participants who remain engaged throughout the course of the program and who complete the ALP Advocacy Project will receive a certificate of completion from NACHC and be featured on the Campaign for America's Health Centers Website as “Masters of Advocacy”.
+ALP participants who remain engaged throughout the course of the program and who complete the ALP Advocacy Project will receive a certificate of completion from NACHC.

 ALP Participants are encouraged to undertake projects that directly contribute to increasing the grassroots base in support of Health Centers and/or make the case for Health Centers to the government.
 Some good examples of past ALP Advocacy Projects are:

-Near the end of the ALP, in September, ALP Participants will attend two final webinars consisting of project presentations.
+Toward the end of the program in September, ALP Participants will attend two final webinars consisting of project presentations.
 Participants will be expected to spend 5-10 minutes discussing their ALP Advocacy Projects and taking questions from other participants.

-If you’re interested in the ALP or know someone who may be interested, email email@example.com to sign-up.
+If you’re interested in the ALP or know someone who may be interested, registration will open in January… so stay tuned.To register for the Spring 2019 ALP class, click here.
+Please note that you MUST register for and attend the full Policy & Issues Forum in order to successfully complete the ALP.
 NACHC advocacy staff will follow-up with additional information on the registration process.
-Those interested should be willing to commit to attending the full P&I including the required half-day ALP kick-off as well as the four educational webinars and completing the ALP Advocacy Project.
-The cost of the program is $75 (this does not include the P&I registration fee).
-The program is limited to 30 participants, so make sure to sign-up early.
+Those interested should be willing to commit to attending the full P&I including the required half-day ALP workshop on 3/26 as well as the four educational webinars and completing the ALP Advocacy Project.
+The cost of the program is $125 (this does not include the conference registration fee).
+The program is limited to 50 participants, so make sure to sign up early.

-Attendance at NACHC’s P&I, participation in the ALP webinars, and one-on-one assistance from NACHC advocacy staff will prepare ALP participants to be Health Center Advocacy leaders in their communities and states.
-ALP “Masters of Advocacy” will, upon completion of the program . . .
+Attendance at NACHC’s P&I, participation in monthly webinars, and one-on-one assistance from NACHC advocacy staff will prepare ALP participants to be Health Center Advocacy leaders in their communities and states.
+ALP “Masters of Advocacy” will, upon completion of the program…

 Previous ALP Participants have said they would recommend the program to others interested in Health Center Advocacy.
 Alumni have shared that the program helped them to “learn the nuts and bolts of advocacy” and “create an advocacy roadmap for the whole Health Center”.
 Other participants indicated that the webinars “helped increase my knowledge of the community health centers on a national level”.
 One participant summed it up: “The ALP Program was a wonderful learning experience, and I enjoyed working with both fellow participants and the NACHC staff!
 I am excited to build on the foundation established as part of my ALP project and continue to be an Advocate for underserved populations.”